open2b/scriggo-site/doc/get-started.md

 ```

-The previous program uses the <b>scritto</b> package, not <em>scriggo</em>.
-The <b>scritto</b> package is build on
-Scriggo and has an easy to use interface to load and render Scritto templates with useful builtins.

-See the <a href="/doc/scritto">Scritto template language</a> for more details.
+See the <a href="/doc/template">Scriggo template language</a> for more details.

 <!--
-The following is a more complex example of the <b>Scritto</b> language:
+The following is a more complex example of a Scriggo template:

 {% raw %}
 ```html